BatteryCharger free response answer

 This is the same as alternate solution 1 except with a for loop instead of a while loop.
 I prefer to use a for loop whenever I know the start and end (which I do here).

-BatteryCharger Part (b): getChargeStartTime
+Part (b) getChargeStartTime method

 public int getChargeStartTime(int chargeTime)